 Frequently Asked Questions

 Many of our students share the same thoughts and concerns about enrolling in a UW Oshkosh online degree program.
 Browse our list of FAQs below.
-You can also contact an adviser by telephone at (920) 424-0234 or email.
+You can also contact an advisor by telephone at (920) 424-3164 or email email@example.com.

 Q: Why choose online at UW Oshkosh?

 Flexibility: You can’t afford for your education to get in the way of your work and other responsibilities.
-Most of our students work full time, and many also have significant family commitments.
-UW Oshkosh online degree programs offer you the flexibility to get your schoolwork online.
-You never have to set foot in a classroom, and you don’t have to plan your work or social responsibilities around a complicated class schedule.
+Most of our students work full time and many also have significant family commitments.
+UW Oshkosh online degree programs offer you the flexibility to complete your schoolwork online.
+You never have to set foot in a classroom and you don’t have to plan your work or social responsibilities around a complicated class schedule.

 Quality: Get a degree that employers trust.
 There are online degree programs that are predatory toward their students and not all accreditation is created equal.
 UW Oshkosh carries the prestigious seal of the University of Wisconsin System.
 UW Oshkosh online degree programs follow the same rigorous quality standards that traditional programs follow.